SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "coastal resources management"
       OR "locally managed marine area$" OR "LMMA$"
-      OR "marine protected area$" OR "MPA" OR "MPAs" OR "LSMPA$" OR "marine reserve$" OR "ocean reserve$" OR "marine park$" OR "marine conservation zone$" OR "particularly sensitive sea areas$" OR "regional fisheries management organi?ation$" OR "RFMOs" OR "port state measures agreement"
+      OR "marine protected area$" OR "MPA" OR "MPAs" OR "LSMPA$" OR "marine reserve$" OR "ocean reserve$" OR "marine park$" OR "particularly sensitive sea areas$"
+      OR "regional fisheries management organi?ation$" OR "RFMOs" OR "port state measures agreement"
       OR "fish stocks agreement" OR "UNFSA" OR "Management of Straddling Fish Stocks" OR "Management of Highly Migratory Fish Stocks"